wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    If you get an error that the binary could not be found, then your PATH environment variable was not setup properly.

-   BLAH:

-   This automated script should install vault at version 0.1.2 into folder
+   This automated script should install vault at version 0.1.2 into folder:

    <strong>/opt/vault_0.1.2</strong>